demospace-ai/coaster/backend/server/README.md

 You'll need to [install the gcloud CLI](https://cloud.google.com/sdk/docs/install).

-You'll also need to be added to the Fabra Google cloud project.
+You'll also need to be added to the Fabra Developer Google Cloud project.
+Ask Nick for help here.

 Once you've been added, you can login via `gcloud auth login`.

-Alternatively, you can run off a separate Google Cloud Project by modifying the secret keys in:
-- `server/common/oauth/oauth.go`
-- `server/common/crypto/crypto.go`

 7. Build and run the server